ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ```

-With those annotations the preview of the read-only list report looks like shown the following screenshot.
+With those annotations the preview of the read-only list report looks like shown in the following screenshot.

 ![Preview with UI.lineItem annotations](./imgs/ro_list_report/preview_with_annotations_01.png)

 ### Adding Search Capabilities

-Currently, the app offers no functionality to search for a certain review other then scrolling though the result list.
+Currently, the app doesn't provide any search functionality to find specific reviews,
+other than manually scrolling through the result list.
+To address this, search
-In this step search capabilities are added to the list report.
+capabilities are being added to the list report.

-To enable search capabilities for a CDS entity the entity needs to be annotation with `@Search.searchable: true`.
+To enable search capabilities for a CDS entity, the entity needs to be annotated
+with `@Search.searchable: true`.

 ```abap
 @Search.searchable: true